Free Long-Tail Keyword Generator: (AI-Powered) Niche SEO Keywords & Ideas

 We believe our long-tail keyword tool is the best free option for beginners … but it shouldn’t be directly compared to high-end, expensive SEO tools like the Ahrefs Keyword Explorer, Moz Keyword Explorer and SEMRush.
 We’ll always have a robust free version of this tool available for free—which almost no company offers.
 We don’t (yet) have a Google Chrome extension either, but that’s a feature request we’re considering, to help make sure this stays one of the best free keyword research tools.

-The short answer: these keyword tools cost money to operate!
+Keyword tools cost money to operate!
 Even so, my free long-tail keyword generator is 100% free without restrictions or limits to readers of my blog for now.
 I can afford this because it isn’t yet being used by millions of people every day.

 Google Keyword Planner is another 100% free to use keyword research tool worth considering, and you don’t have to spend any budget in Google AdWords campaigns in order access it either.
 You just need a Google account—like with Google Analytics and Google Search Console.